What does Gut Reaction do?

 NIHR BioResource participants also complete a health questionnaire and allow access to their health records.
 The biological samples are securely stored in the sample repository in Milton Keynes, and the data at AIMES and the University of Cambridge.

-Gut Reaction aims to develop tools to make it possible to bring these sources of data (real-world health data and research data from the BioResource) together on thousands of people with IBD, so that clinicians and scientists can access these data for research purposes without compromising privacy of individuals or the security of the data.
+Gut Reaction brings these sources of data (real-world health data and research data from the BioResource) together on thousands of people with IBD, so that clinicians and scientists can access these data for research purposes without compromising privacy of individuals or the security of the data.